szepeshazi/E2E-Tests-Dart-Go-Mummy-Go/README.md

 ### Overview

-Front end tests written in dart for [go mummy go](https://www.gyerunkanyukam.hu/) you will need to have the dart environment set up on your machine [Setting Up Dart](https://www.dartlang.org/install) you will also need to have Java installed and the executable added to your system path in order to use selenium webdriver (selenium-server-standalone-3.6.0.jar).
+Front end tests written in dart for [go mummy go](https://www.gyerunkanyukam.hu/).
+You will need to have the dart environment set up on your machine [Setting Up Dart](https://www.dartlang.org/install) you will also need to have Java installed [How to Install Java](https://docs.oracle.com/javase/7/docs/webnotes/install/windows/jdk-installation-windows.html) and the executable added to your system path in order to use [Selenium Webdriver](http://www.seleniumhq.org/download/) (selenium-server-standalone-3.6.0.jar is included in the project root).

 The tests will start selenium processes in the background - or you can start selenium manually with the start_selenium.bat file in the project root.